RedisLabs/redislabs-docs/content/rs/administering/creating-databases/_index.md

         To protect against loss of data stored in RAM, you can enable data persistence and select to store a copy of the data on disk with snapshots or Append Only File.

-    - **Default database access** - When you configure a password for your database, all connections to the database must authenticate with the [AUTH command](https://redis.io/commands/auth).
+    - **Default database access** - To require a password for all database connections, enable the default database access and enter a password.
+        When the default database access is Active, all connections to the database must authenticate with the [AUTH command](https://redis.io/commands/auth).

+        When the default database access is inactive, the database accepts all connections without authentication, unless you configure an Access Control List.
-        If you also configure an access control list, connections can specify other users for authentication, and requests are allowed according to the Redis ACLs specified for that user.
+        An access control list specifies additional users for authentication, and requests are allowed according to the Redis ACLs specified for that user.

-        Note that creating a database without further ACLs (see below) contains a *default* user with full access to the database which in turn requires the definition a password for security reasons.

         {{< note >}}
 If you are creating a Memcached database, enter a username and password for SASL Authentication.